 The quiet and serene beaches in this region are one of the biggest draws for most tourists who come.
 However, in addition to the beautiful beaches along the coast, this northwesternmost province has much ecological diversity.

 Costa Rica is one of the most biodiverse nations in the world; there are twelve different ecosystems represented in this country.
+This is even more surprising when you realize that overall, Costa Rica is only about the size of West Virginia.
+Further, in Guanacaste province alone, you can visit nine of the twelve!

 In different parts of this province, you can see highland mountain rainforests, cloud forests, semi-deciduous mid-elevation forests, mangrove forests, wetlands, a coral reef, the Pacific coastline, and shallow seas off the coast.